Attaching Images, Videos, and Documents ¶

 Once you upload images, you are given the opportunity to edit them before you attach them to a page.
 To see the different editing options, click the "gear" symbol in the upper-left corner of an image's thumbnail in your Media Manager.

 - For more information, check out Image Editing.

-Naturally, if you upload an image to your Media Manager, you will want to attach it to a guide or wiki article.
-Attaching images to a guide and a wiki is a little different.
+If you upload an image to your Media Manager, you might want to attach it to a guide or wiki article.
+The process for attaching images to a guide and a wiki are a little different.
 We walk you through both below:

 Click the "Edit" tab located at the upper right hand side of the page.
-Then, next to the thumbnails of existing images, click on "+ add step".
-An uploader will appear and you can 1) drag and drop images into the large gray square with a gray camera icon in it; or you can 2) click on the large gray square and your Media Manager will pop-up.
+Go to the step that you want to add an image to, or create a new step by clicking on "+ add step".
+Click on the image placeholder (the large gray square with a gray camera icon in it) and the Media Manager will appear.

-Each guide step can hold up to three images.
-Drag the thumbnails around in the bar to adjust the order that you want them to show up when viewing the page.
+Each guide step can hold up to three images or one video.
+Drag the thumbnails around in the bar to adjust the order that you want images to show up when viewing the page.
 Whichever image is the furthest left will be the main picture.
 After making all desired changes, be sure to click "Save" before leaving the page.